abdo754/AbdulBookStore/AbdulrhmanBookStore/README.txt

 coding for dropdown list
 there was problem my whole css/js does not work i fix it i removed when u put the link that you have proived

+10/26/2023

+chainging the name of the dropdown to 'Content Managment now is time to add project.... add the projects remove tha data and put in the DataAccuess proejct